 However, areas closer than 500m to water bodies were not identified as highly suitable, particularly those close to rivers, reflecting the absence of feral pig records near the riverbanks within the study area.
-This may be due to the structure of the river banks, which have sharp slopes in long stretches.
 The low activity of feral pigs in riparian forests was already observed in southern Pantanal (Keuroghlian et al. 2009).
 Habitats with close links with natural water bodies such as lakes and natural riparian forests were those with high records of jaguar in our study region.
 Jaguars have a close association with water in the Pantanal (Crawshaw & Quigley 1991) and predation therefore could be an explanation for the lack of records of feral pigs in these habitats.
-These relationships could not be explored through the analysis, since the predator variable was excluded through the selection process.
+The relationships could not be explored through the analysis, since predators were excluded through the variable selection process.
 In any case, the existence of dozens of artificial ponds in the midst of extensive areas of pastures in cattle ranch region probably reduces the need of feral pigs to access riparian forests where predation risk is higher, or even these areas can act as sinks.
 Likewise, the species showed negative relationships with structural features of the vegetation associated with forest habitats, such as tree density, and areas with closed canopy.
 The low biomass of grasses and herbs due to high shading caused by increasing canopy cover may be an additional explanation for the low utilization of riparian and the seasonally flood forests.